Skip to main content

 MSASS Board of Trustees

-Kate has been a trustee of Midlands Sexual Assault Service from its beginnings in 2019 and recently (June 2021) became Chair.
-As a rostered on-call doctor for the Waikato Sexual Assault and Assessment and Treatment Service (SAATs) for over 12 years and the Lead Clinician for the service since 2015, Kate is passionate about providing optimum therapeutic and medical care for all victims of sexual assault.
+Kate has been a trustee of Midlands Sexual Assault Service from its inception in 2019, stepping down as Chair in January 2026.
+As a rostered on-call doctor for the Waikato Sexual Assault Assessment and Treatment Service (SAATs) for over 17 years and the Lead Clinician for the service since 2015, Kate is passionate about providing optimum therapeutic and medical care for all victims of sexual assault.
+In 2022 the service expanded to include non-fatal strangulation/suffocation assessments with Kate in the role of Lead Clinician.

-In addition in 2020 Kate became deputy chair of MEDSAC, Medical Sexual Assault Clinicians Aotearoa (the national organisation training and educating clinicians in forensic medical care for sexual assault victims) having been a board member and Chair of their Education and Training Committee since 2018.
+In 2024, Kate become chair of MEDSAC (Medical Sexual Assault Clinicians Aotearoa), the national organisation training and educating clinicians in forensic medical care for those who have experienced sexual assault and/or non-fatal strangulation/suffocation.
+Kate has a longstanding affiliation with MEDSAC, having been a board member and leading their Education and Training group since 2018.

-She is a passionate advocate for victims of sexual assault and has a vision to improve access to quality, timely care and support for all those affected, regardless of gender, ethnicity, age or sexuality.
+She is a passionate advocate for victims of sexual assault and non-fatal strangulation/suffocation and has a vision to improve access to quality, timely care and support for all those affected, regardless of gender, disability, ethnicity, age or sexuality.

 Ken Williamson: KStJ QSM CFInstD JP

-With his partners Ken built Law Mooney Williamson Insurance Brokers into one of NZ's largest commercial insurance brokerages.
-He’s a Fellow of the Insurance Brokers Association of NZ.
+With his partners, Ken built Law Mooney Williamson Insurance Brokers (est. 1974) into one of NZ's largest commercial insurance brokerages.
+After selling 'LMW' to Crombie Lockwood (now Gallagher Insurance), he remains a salaried employee.

-Ken has served as a governor on a diverse range of boards, including within the tertiary & secondary education sectors; and in the health, philanthropy, special needs, broadcasting, women's refuge, science, and local body sectors.
-In addition, Ken has been, or still is, a director of several successful businesses including within the transport, logistics, distribution, manufacturing, finance, and engineering industries, as well as the property sector.
+Ken’s given much of his life to community service, including almost 50 years with St John, with Queen Elizabeth II making him a Knight of St John.
+He’s served, and serves, as a governor on a diverse range of Not-for-Profit boards, including within the tertiary & secondary education, and in the health, philanthropy, special needs, broadcasting, women's refuge, science, and local body sectors.
+Ken’s been a director of several successful businesses, including within the distribution, transport, manufacturing, property, and engineering industries.

 Scott Neilson

-Scott is a Detective Senior Sergeant in the New Zealand Police.
-He currently holds the position of Investigations Manager for the Waikato District Child Protection and Adult Sexual Assault Teams.
-Scott was responsible for setting up the first Waikato Adult Sexual Assault Team..
+Scott is a Detective Senior Sergeant in the New Zealand Police based in Hamilton.
+Scott was involved in setting up the first Waikato Adult Sexual Assault Team.

 Scott is passionate about ensuring Police take a victim focused approach when dealing with survivors of sexual violence.
 He has chaired a number of multi-agency SAATS meetings to create a one Waikato approach to dealing with sexual violence.